kelseyhightower/event-gateway-on-kubernetes/README.md

 service "event-gateway" created
 ```

-At this point the Event Gateway should be up and running and exposed via an external loadbalancer.
+At this point the Event Gateway should be deployed and exposed via an external load balancer accessible to external clients.
+Verify the Event Gateway is up and running:

 ```
 kubectl get pods